Notice of the National Press and Publication Administration on Further Strict Management and Effective Prevention of Minors' Addiction to Online Games: Implementation and impact

-Following the notice's issuance, over 10 online gaming companies immediately implemented the new regulations on 31 August 2021.
+Following the notice, over 10 online gaming companies immediately implemented the new regulations on 31 August 2021.
 JD removed 87 games from its online markets, including Call of Duty, Grand Theft Auto, Animal Crossing and FIFA.
 Some gaming companies provided compensation measures for minors unable to log in daily for rewards.
 For example, MiHoYo distributed prepaid daily login rewards for its games Genshin Impact and Honkai Impact 3rd to underage players in advance.

 The stock prices of several companies linked to online gaming fell in response to the notice.
-On 30 August 2021, prior to the U.S. stock market opening, NetEase's U.S. stock price dropped more than 7%, and Bilibili’s stock fell by 1.8%.
+On 30 August 2021, prior to the U.S. stock market opening, NetEase's U.S. stock price dropped more than 7%, and Bilibili's stock fell by 1.8%.
 On 31 August, Tencent's stock dropped more than 3% in the Hong Kong stock market, while in the A-share market, Perfect World, YOOZOO Interactive, Electric Soul Network, Sheng Tian Network, Jibit, ZQGame, and 37Games all saw declines of more than 4%.

 On 6 September 2021, the National Office for Combating Pornography and Illegality launched the Protecting Seedlings 2021 campaign, which included efforts to prevent minors from becoming addicted to the internet.
 Late at night on 8 September, the Propaganda Department of the Central Committee of the Chinese Communist Party, the National Press and Publication Administration, and other departments interviewed Tencent, NetEase, and other gaming companies, stressing that no online game account rental or sale services should be offered to minors.